 proved, proven Use "proved" as a verb: The vaccine, which has been proved to kill mice, is now available for humans.
 Use "proven" as an adjective: It's a proven product.

-Public Safety, Office of renamed the University of Montana Police Department, effective August 2014.
+Public Safety, Office of Do not use.
+Renamed the University of Montana Police Department effective August 2014.

 punctuation See Appendix A.